 Three-dimensional simulations can be performed within TUFLOW FV using either sigma-coordinate or a hybrid z-coordinate vertical mesh.
-Three-dimensional simulations can optionally use a mode-splitting approach to efficiently solve the external (free-surface) mode in 2D at a timestep constrainted by the surface wave speed while the internal 3D mode is updated less frequently.
+Three-dimensional simulations can optionally use a mode-splitting approach to efficiently solve the external (free-surface) mode in 2D at a timestep constrained by the surface wave speed while the internal 3D mode is updated less frequently.

-Advection-Diffusion (AD) of multiple water-borne constituents can be solved within TUFLOW FV, either coupled with a hydrodynamic simulation, or alternatively in transport mode using a precalculated transport file.
-Simple constituent decay and settling can be accommodated in the AD solutions, or alternatively more complex sediment transport algorithms can be applied through the sediment transport module.
+Advection Dispersion (AD) of multiple water-borne constituents can be solved within TUFLOW FV, either coupled with a hydrodynamic simulation, or alternatively in transport mode using a precalculated transport file.
+Simple constituent decay and settling can be accommodated in the AD solutions, or alternatively more complex sediment transport algorithms can be applied through the Sediment Transport (ST) or Water Quality (WQ) Modules.